isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-02-01-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-PQ-on-breakdown-of-businesses-taking-on-realign-framework.md

 **<b><u>Written Answer:</u></b>**

 {:start="1"}
-1. The Re-Align Framework (“Framework”) allows small and micro businesses that have been significantly impacted by COVID-19 to renegotiate selected types of contracts, so as to realign their contracts with the post-COVID-19 business environment.
+1. The Re-Align Framework (“<b>Framework</b>”) allows small and micro businesses that have been significantly impacted by COVID-19 to renegotiate selected types of contracts, so as to realign their contracts with the post-COVID-19 business environment.
 Renegotiation is the primary relief, not termination.

 {:start="2"}
-2. The Framework commenced on 15 January 2021, and affected businesses have until 26 February 2021 to submit a Notice of Negotiation (“NoN”) to seek relief under the Framework.
+2. The Framework commenced on 15 January 2021, and affected businesses have until 26 February 2021 to submit a Notice of Negotiation (“<b>NoN</b>”) to seek relief under the Framework.

 {:start="3"}
 3. As of 26 January 2021, a total of 114 NoNs have been served using the online electronic system.
-Affected businesses may also serve the NoNs in hardcopy on the other party or parties to the contract (“Other Party”) .
+Affected businesses may also serve the NoNs in hardcopy on the other party or parties to the contract (“<b>Other Party</b>”) .
 We are unable to track the number of hardcopy NoNs served.

 {:start="4"}
 4. As of 26 January 2021, the number of NoNs served using the online electronic system for each category of contract is as detailed in Table 1 below.